scaffold-eth/se-2-docs/docs/hooks/useScaffoldEventHistory.md

 # useScaffoldEventHistory

-Use this hook to retrieve historical event logs for your smart contract, providing past activity data.
+Use this hook to retrieve historical event logs for your smart contract, providing past activity data, with the option to watch for new events.

 ```ts
 const {